Native Milkweed: A Beginner’s Guide

 Butterfly Weed is a shorter milkweed (1-2 feet) with clusters of bright orange flowers.
 Because Butterfly Weed is short, it’s useful for borders.
 Butterfly Weed grows from Maine to South Dakota, and south to Florida.
 Butterfly Weed has a long taproot (like a carrot) making it difficult to move once it’s planted but very drought tolerant.
 Butterfly Weed is very easy to plant by seed; seeds planted in the spring will flower later that summer.

-Swamp Milkweed is tall (3-4 feet) and looks very similar to Common Milkweed.
-Swamp Milkweed prefers wet areas; they are perfect for rain gardens.
-You’ll find them near ponds or—you guessed it—swamps.
+Swamp Milkweed is tall (3-4 feet) with bright pink flowers that smell amazing.
+(Only a few milkweed flowers have a smell.)
+The name can be misleading: Swamp Milkweed grows in a wide range of water—from average to wet areas.
+Their range also makes them good choices for rain gardens.
 Swamp Milkweed grows in Eastern Canada and in every state in the United States except Arizona, Mississippi, and states with a Pacific coastline.
-It also has a lovely smell.

 Antelope Horns Milkweed